Crave-Trinity/crave-trinity-frontend/README.md

 ---

-Investors may think there’s no money in cravings management--they’re wrong.
+Investors may think there’s no money in cravings management.
+They’re wrong.
 💡 In 1-2 years, privacy-first, ethically sourced DaaS will be valuable; the market is shifting to trustworthy data sets.
 - Impulse control isn’t niche—it’s the **core of performance, addiction, stress, dopamine loops, and digital overstimulation.**
 - We start where others don’t: grassroots traction → AI-driven insights → B2B, healthcare, and digital therapeutics.